 Director Sam Peckinpah’s 1974 film Bring Me the Head of Alfredo Garcia, starring Warren Oates, is one of my favorite movies from the Seventies.

-There are no famous quotes in it, but the film’s title is a modern descendant of a famous Biblical quotation associated with the date August 29.
+That second line is a modern descendant of a famous Biblical quotation associated with the date August 29.

 Herod had married his own niece and they had a daughter.

 Righteous John publicly denounced the marriage as incestuous and against Jewish law.

 Herod threw John in prison.
 Not long after, the king threw himself a birthday party.

 The featured entertainer was his daughter.She’s not named in the Bible, but historical accounts say she was Salome – the one known for the exotic “Dance of the Seven Veils.”
 Salome apparently tripped the light fantastic in an especially pleasing way at Herod’s birthday bash.

 He told her he wanted to reward her by giving her anything she wanted.

 At the suggestion of her mother, Salome replied: “Give me here John Baptist’s head in a charger.”

 That’s the original King James Bible version of what she said, in Matthew 14:8.
 It uses the old English word charger, meaning a large platter or dish.